1 9 6 1 – 1 9 6 4 (UK)

 The Weinstein brothers (who had already adopted the Winters stage name) failed to set the entertainment world alight and at various times the duo went their separate ways to pursue other forms of income, although they always ended up bringing the act back together again.

-Their agent, Joe Collins (father of actress Joan and authoress Jackie) managed to get them some spots on ITV’s premiere variety show Sunday Night at the London Palladium and in 1962 they were invited to appear before the Queen in that years Royal Variety Show.
+Their agent, Joe Collins (father of actress Joan and authoress Jackie) managed to get them some spots on ITV’s premier variety show Sunday Night at the London Palladium and in 1962 they were invited to appear before the Queen in that year’s Royal Variety Show.

 Also in 1962, Mike and Bernie turned down an agent’s offer to manage four young lads who were “big up North”.
 Instead, Bernie played the clown and became familiar in his bowler hat with his soppy toothy grin, his head tilted to one side as he pulled the more serious Mike’s cheek and called him ‘choochie face’.